Ozempic breasts: signs, causes, prevention, and treatment

 Bottom line

-• Breast changes are common with rapid weight loss, such as that which often occurs on Ozempic and other GLP-1 medications.
+• Breast changes are common with rapid weight loss, which often occurs on Ozempic and other GLP-1 medications.
 Slimming down in such a short period of time can result in fat loss throughout your body, including in the breasts, which may lead to a reduction in size, firmness, or skin elasticity.

 • Loose skin or a deflated breast appearance can occur with rapid weight loss, as your skin may not have enough time to adjust to your changing body size.
-If you're concerned about the speed of your weight loss, talk to your healthcare provider about lowering your Ozempic dose.
+If you're concerned about the speed of your weight loss, talk to your healthcare provider about possibly lowering your Ozempic dose.
 This could allow your skin more time to adapt.

 • If you're uncomfortable with any changes you're experiencing, talk to your healthcare provider to help guide your next steps.
 Nonsurgical body contouring treatments or breast surgery may provide more balance, shape, and firmness for those with significant breast changes.